All posts

 Does CRS mean China knows about all my overseas money?

-CRS covers financial accounts (bank accounts, brokerage accounts, investment funds, insurance products with cash value) in participating jurisdictions.
-It does not cover real property, physical assets, cryptocurrency in self-custody, or accounts in the United States.
-Coverage depends on where accounts are held and whether the institution correctly identifies the account holder as a Chinese tax resident.
+No. CRS covers financial accounts (bank, brokerage, investment funds, insurance with cash value) in participating jurisdictions.
+Real property, physical assets, self-custody crypto, and US-based accounts are not included.
+Coverage also depends on whether the institution correctly identifies you as a Chinese tax resident.

 I have a US LLC and only a US bank account.
 Am I exposed?

-Your US bank account is not reported through CRS (the US uses FATCA instead).
-However, your Chinese tax obligation on worldwide income still exists independently of CRS.
-CRS is a reporting mechanism, not the law that creates the tax obligation.
-You owe Chinese tax on worldwide income because you are a Chinese tax resident, not because CRS reports your accounts.
+Your US bank account isn't reported through CRS (the US uses FATCA instead).
+But your Chinese tax obligation on worldwide income exists independently of CRS.
+CRS is a reporting mechanism.
+The tax obligation comes from being a Chinese tax resident, not from CRS reporting.

 What if I already have unreported overseas income from prior years?

-China's STA has indicated a preference for voluntary self-correction during the current enforcement wave.
-Amending prior years' tax returns before the STA contacts you results in significantly better outcomes than waiting for an investigation.
-Engage a Chinese tax professional with international experience to structure the voluntary disclosure.
+The STA has signaled a preference for voluntary self-correction during this enforcement wave.
+Amending prior years' returns before they contact you leads to far better outcomes than waiting for an investigation.
+Work with a Chinese tax professional who has international experience.

 Does the six-year rule help me avoid worldwide income taxation?

-If you are a non-domiciled individual who has been tax resident in China for fewer than six consecutive years, your foreign-source income not remitted to China is exempt from Chinese tax.
-Spending more than 30 consecutive days outside China in any year within the six-year period resets the counter.
-After six consecutive years, you are taxed on worldwide income regardless of remittance.
-This rule applies to non-domiciled residents only — individuals with a registered household (hukou) in China are considered domiciled and subject to worldwide taxation from day one.
+If you're a non-domiciled individual who has been tax resident in China for fewer than six consecutive years, foreign-source income not remitted to China is exempt.
+Spending 30+ consecutive days outside China in any year within that six-year window resets the counter.
+After six consecutive years, you're taxed on worldwide income whether or not you remit it.
+One catch: this only applies to non-domiciled residents.
+If you have a registered household (hukou) in China, you're considered domiciled and subject to worldwide taxation from day one.

 Key Takeaways